-Registered Penn State students should return now to the Chapter 1 folder in Canvas to take a self-assessment quiz about the Data and Information.
+Registered Penn State students should return now take the self-assessment quiz about the Data and Information.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.